ianhyzy/blog.ian.gay/_drafts/on-open-source.md

 ## Closing thoughts

-There is no money in open source.
+There is no money in consumer-oriented open source.
+If a business cannot use you, you go broke or limp along on donations.

 There is little interest, outside of a select few firms in a handful of European countries, in breaking the Microsoft/Google stranglehold on the office/groupware suite.
 It is a David vs. Goliath story where even David is kind of asshole and kicked a puppy on the way to fight Goliath.

 I wish nothing but the best of luck to the people working on Libreoffice, Nextcloud, and the rest - I really do.
 As much as I'll critize them I'm rooting for them to succeed.
 The worlds needs more, better open source projects and people to build them.
 I just wish the world wanted them as badly as it needs them.